SSS/GNU system - Manual & Documentation

 Customizing SSS

-Several color palettes, inspired by the great `ef-themes` by Protesilaos Stavrou, including ef-bio, ef-cyprus and ef-dream.
+I took inspiration from many sources, including several color palettes, inspired by the great `ef-themes` by Protesilaos Stavrou (https://github.com/protesilaos/ef-themes).

 Per host - per-host.scm